36 Non-Candy Easter Egg Fillers Kids Will Love

 This post contains affiliate links which help support One Simple Party.
 As always, we only recommend things that we truly love.
 Full disclosure here.

-One of the hardest parts about getting ready for Easter is the Easter basket.
+One of the hardest parts about getting ready for Easter is the preparing the Easter basket.
 Not the basket itself exactly.
 That I usually dig out from storage in the basement.
-Add some new paper grass and tie on a big bow.
-Easter basket complete.
+Just add some new paper grass and tie on a big bow.
+Easter basket itself is complete.

-It’s trickier deciding how to fill the Easter eggs that will eventually go into the basket.
+It’s trickier deciding the best Easter egg fillers for the Easter eggs that will eventually go into the basket.

 When the kids were little, for some reason the only thing that I could think of was candy.
-I had a thing for putting jellybeans and little chocolate candies into the eggs.
-They are some of my favorites, so I figured if my kids didn’t eat them, I would.
+I had a thing for putting jellybeans and little chocolate candies into the eggs of my adorable little toddlers.
+They are some of my favorite candies, so I figured if my kids didn’t eat them, I would.

 After that, I declared no more candy in the Easter eggs.
 It was time to get creative.

-Ever since I have only used non-candy Easter egg fillers.
+Ever since I have only used non-candy Easter egg fillers for the kids’ Easter eggs.
 The kids still love hunting for Easter eggs and the fillers are enjoyed long after Easter is over.

 How Do I Choose the Perfect Easter Egg Fillers?